 In the 1950s, the ad hoc College and Cultural Development Committee designated the Flint Board of Education as the governing authority, and endowment administrator, of the Cultural Center, including Sloan Museum.
 Today, the Flint Cultural Center includes Sloan Museum, Buick Automotive Gallery, Longway Planetarium, Flint Institute of Arts, Flint Youth Theatre, The Whiting, Sarvis Conference Center, Flint Public Library, and the Flint Institute of Music.
 While some of these agencies operated under independent boards, the Flint Board of Education remained the governing body for Sloan Museum, Sarvis Center, Longway Planetarium, The Whiting, Flint Youth Theatre, and Flint Public Library until December 15, 1993.
 At a Board of Education meeting on that date, the Board approved a Lease-Management agreement, which transferred administration of the Cultural Center agencies to the recently formed Flint Cultural Center Corporation.
 Today, the FCCC oversees Sloan Museum, Longway Planetarium, and The Whiting.

 In 1999, the Buick Gallery and Research Center was opened.
 This facility, attached to the museum’s collection storage building, is one block east of the museum.
-The gallery is home to a rotating display of two dozen of the museum’s automobiles, a automotive restoration facility, and the Perry Archives.
+The gallery is home to a rotating display of two dozen of the museum’s automobiles, a automotive restoration facility, and the Sloan Archives.
 Since 2008, the name Buick Automotive Gallery has been used.

 In 2004, management of Sloan Museum and Longway Planetarium was combined into Sloan*Longway.
 Sloan*Longway is comprised of three facilities, namely Buick Automotive Gallery, Longway Planetarium and Sloan Museum.
-Together, we serve more then sixty thousand school children annually, providing bench mark classes in science and history.
+Together, we serve more than sixty thousand school children annually, providing bench mark classes in science and history.
 We also serve another forty thousand walk-in public visitors who come to see history, exhibits, planetarium shows, as well as our automobile collections.
 Sloan*Longway is fortunate to serve many volunteers and researchers looking for local, genealogical, and automotive history.
 We are proud to have the privilege of preserving, collecting, and presenting Genesee County's history.